Best Blue Light Blockers for Sleep – Top 6 Tested Picks

 EXPERT SCORE

-Requires a separately purchased Hue Bridge for advanced syncing features
+Requires a Hue Bridge for advanced features

 These A19 smart bulbs let you automate your house’s color temperature.
 You can set them to automatically shift to warm amber and dim down to 2% brightness at 8 PM every night.